 Ten of the 19 existing U.S. free-trade deals are with countries in the Western Hemisphere, according to the U.S. Trade Representative’s office.
 Congress last year approved agreements with Colombia, Panama and South Korea, which were negotiated by Bush’s administration and revised by Obama.

-“There is a trend toward regionalization” globally, including China’s efforts to forge trade pacts in Asia and possibly use the renminbi as the default currency, said Gutierrez, who’s now vice chairman of the institutional clients group at Citigroup Inc. (C)
+“There is a trend toward regionalization” globally, including China’s efforts to forge trade pacts in Asia and possibly use the renminbi as the default currency, said Gutierrez, who’s now vice chairman of the institutional clients group at Citigroup Inc. (C:US)

 “We need to get it right first where we have geographic proximity,” he said.